 Press ✓ to select the Navigation app, then press ▷ to enter the Navigation menu.
 If there is no active route, you can resume the last route and turn the voice prompts on/off.
-If there is an active route, you can cancel the route.
+If there is an active route, press ✓ to cancel or resume route guidance or turn the voice prompts on or off.